Amazon EIN: Do You Need An Employer Identification Number?

 Even if you are the only member of your LLC, but you elected S-Corp (S Corporation) or C-Corp (C Corporation), you will need EIN.

 Whether or not you need S-Corp or C-Corp election depends on your specific business.
-You’ll need to consult an accountant to understand the pros and cons.
+You’ll need to consult an accountant to understand the pros and cons, especially if you are a serial entrepreneur on Amazon.

 Multi-Member LLCs with no S-Corp or C-Corp election: